harshilp24/RestvsSpread/draft.md

 ## What is Rest Parameter ( …rest)?

-The rest operator is used to put a JavaScript array with the rest of some user-supplied data.
+The rest operator is used to fill a JavaScript array with the remaining data from a user.

 -   It creates a single resulting array from all elements in each iteration of the loop.

 -   The rest operator is represented by the three dots ```(...yourValues)```

 -   It allows us to handle a variety of inputs as arguments in a function easily.
-We can specify an indefinite number of arguments as an array using the rest parameter.
+Using the rest parameter, we can supply an array with an endless number of parameters.

 Objects can also be used with the rest operator, but only if they already implement the interface for spreading (i.e., Array). **The rest operator is very handy when dealing with arrays and objects**.
 It allows you to perform complex operations in one line of code, rather than having to write numerous lines of code just to iterate over the array.
 To better understand, let's have a look at how Rest Operators work.